-Again, Sam’s laughter had a hysterical edge to it.
+Again, Sam’s laughter had a hysterical edge.
 “I… We should tell people.
-Like Graham, Terry, my sisters… Your dad.”
+Like Graham, Terry, Celia, my sisters… Your dad.”

 “Agreed.
 I’ll go get him up and tell Elijah what’s going on so he knows he’s in charge of the Littles.”
 Aubrey and Alden, the twins Sam and Nick had recently taken in after their parents were murdered, would be six on Saturday.
 Leaving them with their older brother, who was home from Princeton for the Thanksgiving holiday, was the right thing to do.